That's where Energy Performance Certificates, or EPCs, come in. Find out what info it contains, how you can get one and how an EPC can save you money.

 The idea behind an EPC is both to inform you of what you can do to improve the energy efficiency of your property, and hence save money, and also to show how attractive the property is from an energy perspective for potential buyers.

-An EPC should be clear and easy to understand.
+Not all EPCs look the same, but they should all be clear and easy to understand.
 The address at the top of the document should be correct, while elements such as Date of Assessment, Date of Certificate, Reference Number and Total Floor Area should all be fairly self-explanatory.
-The Type of Assessment field will show either SAP or RDSAP - these are the two types of assessment methodology, where RDSAP stands for Reduced SAP and is a cheaper assessment method.
+The Type of Assessment field will show either SAP or RDSAP.
+These are the two types of assessment methodology, where RDSAP stands for Reduced SAP and is a cheaper assessment method.

 The Minimum Energy Efficiency Standard (MEES) came into force on 1 April 2018 and set new energy efficiency regulations for private rented properties throughout the UK.
 It is designed to highlight low standards of energy efficiency in properties in a bid to get landlords to take measures to raise them.